 GSI Speaking Clinic

-The ELI GSI Speaking Clinic provides Graduate Student Instructors (GSIs) with one-on-one coaching to help them improve their pronunciation and academic speaking skills.
+The ELI GSI Speaking Clinic provides Graduate Student Instructors (GSIs) with one-on-one coaching that supports them in their instructional roles.
 Participants are referred by ELI faculty following the Oral English Test (OET) or the completion of one of ELI's GSI courses.
 Participants may also be referred by their departments and GSI colleagues.
 No academic credit is awarded for GSI Speaking Clinic participation.

 Make an appointment for the GSI Speaking Clinic here.

 Summer 2022: ELI 994 will take place IN PERSON.
 Program dates are July 20- August 9, 2022.

 ELI 994 College Teaching in the US: Pedagogy, Culture and Language

 Graduate students from non-English-medium undergraduate universities who expect to assume graduate instructor duties in LSA departments in the next academic year must attend ELI 994, a course developed and conducted jointly by the University's English Language Institute (ELI) and the Center for Research on Learning and Teaching (CRLT).

 International GSIs improve classroom communication skills and practice reflective teaching methods while, at the same time, receive language and teaching feedback from peers, undergraduates, and instructors.
 Participants increase awareness and control of the language of the classroom, explore current pedagogical theories, and practice a diverse array of teaching skills in a realistic classroom setting in front of current U-M undergraduates.
 Participants also learn about the University of Michigan’s diverse undergraduate population, campus culture, and resources.
 Course assignments include video-recorded practice teaching and feedback, office hour role-plays, and observations.
 Participants receive feedback from instructors, from experienced GSIs and GSMs, and from current U-M undergraduates.